DavidVujic/email-attachments/README.md

      email/content-stream)
 ```

-The `email/content-stream` will return the attached file as an `input-stream`.
+The `email/content-stream` will return the attached file as a `stream`.

 The library includes some helpers for determining file types: